 - It diffuses through the phospholipid bilayer.

-- It diffuses using a carrier protein.
+- It diffuses in the cell using a carrier protein.

 - It enters through a channel protein.